 Long-term patient satisfaction with this treatment is also a concern since administering the injection takes time.

-Additionally, some people may have painful lumps in the injection site due to testosterone enanthate's high viscosity .
+According to NHI, some people may have painful lumps in the injection site due to testosterone enanthate's high viscosity .

 Because olive oil and cottonseed oil are much more fluid, they simplify the process of injecting testosterone cypionate subcutaneously.